(Closed Head Injury; Head Trauma; Mild Traumatic Brain Injury)

 - Do not take any new medication without your doctor's permission until your concussion is fully healed.
 This includes over-the-counter medication and supplements.

-- Avoid use of alcohol and illegal drugs.
+- Avoid the use of alcohol and illegal drugs.

-- Never return to a sports activity until your doctor has given you permission.
+- Never return to a sports activity until your doctor has said it is okay to do so.

 - When you are cleared to do so, gradually return to sports.

 - Ask when it's safe to drive a car, ride a bike, work, or use heavy equipment.